Skip to content

 1.2 Fully Sharded Data Parallelism (FSDP)

-FSDP is like DP but more memory-efficient - imagine each worker only keeping part of the instruction manual and borrowing pages from colleagues when needed.
+The idea: Like Data Parallelism, but memory-efficient.
+Each worker keeps only part of the instruction manual and borrows pages from colleagues when needed.

 How it works:

-• Model parameters, gradients, and optimizer states are split across GPUs
+1. Model parameters, gradients, and optimizer states are sharded (split) across all GPUs

 flowchart TD